Criminal Justice Academies

 Three to five Academy classes are normally conducted during the calendar year, with an average class size of 40 recruits, the majority of who are already hired and sponsored by an agency.
 As a non-sponsored recruit, or as commonly referred to as an "Independent", each individual receives exactly the same level of instruction as anyone else in an academy class.

 Individuals who are considering going into the basic academy as independents will have to be approved into the program.
-To start your screening process, contact any member of the criminal justice academies office at 714 566-9200 to set up an appointment with Mr. Ron Coopman, Criminal Justice Academies Coordinator.
+To start your screening process, contact any member of the criminal justice academies office at 714 566-9200 to set up an appointment with Mr. Brad Virgoe, Criminal Justice Academies Director.